Estreuselito/bikerus/README.md

   - [Scikit-learn - MLPRegressor](#scikit-learn---mlpregressor)
 - [Deployment and live predictions](#deployment-and-live-predictions)

+# Check it out!

+You can check our live demo [here](http://bikerus.azurewebsites.net/).
+If you want to have a deeper insight in how we did things, you can read our paper, which is also available within this repo.
 # Introduction for reproducibility

 > 💡 The text that follows outlines how to fully reproduce the findings of this repository.